-Forget the boogeyman—eating directly before bedtime can cause nightmares, too, and these ones feature expanding waistlines.
-Recent studies have suggested a range of connections between late night eating and weight gain, but does consuming calories after sunset really lead to a bigger gut?
+Forget the boogeyman—eating directly before bedtime can cause nightmares, too, and these feature expanding waistlines.
+Recent studies have suggested a range of connections between late-night eating and weight gain, but does consuming calories after sunset really lead to a bigger gut?

 The Midnight Munchies—Why It Matters